Why Shade Matters at Busch Stadium

 For Afternoon Day Games (2:00-4:00 PM)

-The third base side is extraordinarily shaded at Busch Stadium thanks to the 92° (almost due east) orientation.
-Since the third base side runs nearly due north, it's almost completely opposite the afternoon sun's south-southwest position.
-Upper deck sections on the third base side provide excellent shade, both from structural overhangs and from the natural north-facing position.
+The first base side is extraordinarily shaded at Busch Stadium thanks to the 60° (east-northeast) orientation.
+Since the first base side is turned away from the afternoon sun's south-southwest position, it enjoys a strong shade advantage.
+Upper deck sections on the first base side provide excellent shade, both from structural overhangs and from the natural away-from-sun position.
+Behind home plate is a solid secondary option for afternoon shade.

-Lower bowl sections on the third base side are similarly well-positioned.
-Seats in the lower bowl along the third base line receive both the benefit of upper deck overhang protection and the natural shade from facing north.
-This makes the third base lower bowl at Busch Stadium genuinely premium for afternoon day games—you get field-level views and reliable shade.
+Lower bowl sections on the first base side are similarly well-positioned.
+Seats in the lower bowl along the first base line receive both the benefit of upper deck overhang protection and the natural shade from the away-from-sun position.
+This makes the first base lower bowl at Busch Stadium genuinely premium for afternoon day games—you get field-level views and reliable shade.

-Club level and premium sections on the third base side are among the best in baseball for combining shade, amenities, and views.
-Even standard upper reserve seats on the third base side offer exceptional shade value.
+Club level and premium sections on the first base side are among the best in baseball for combining shade, amenities, and views.
+Even standard upper reserve seats on the first base side offer exceptional shade value.

-First base side sections are in sun for most of the afternoon.
-The west-facing orientation of the first base side means this side faces toward the afternoon sun, making these seats warm during afternoon games.
+Third base side sections are in sun for most of the afternoon.
+The orientation of the third base side means this side faces toward the afternoon sun, making these seats warm during afternoon games.

 For Morning/Early Afternoon Games (Before 2:00 PM)

-Morning games are rare at Busch, but when they occur, first base upper deck sections catch the morning sun advantage (though they're still warm).
-The east-facing orientation means morning sun is roughly behind the first base side, providing minimal overhang relief.
+Morning games are rare at Busch, but when they occur, third base upper deck sections catch the morning sun advantage (though they're still warm).
+The east-northeast-facing orientation means morning sun is roughly behind the third base side, providing minimal overhang relief.

-For early afternoon games starting around 1:00 PM, the sun is still somewhat in the east, giving first base a slight advantage.
-However, Busch's strong third base orientation advantage means third base side remains preferable for almost any daytime game start time.
+For early afternoon games starting around 1:00 PM, the sun is still somewhat in the east, giving third base a slight advantage.
+However, Busch's strong first base orientation advantage means first base side remains preferable for almost any daytime game start time.

 Seasonal Shade Guide at Busch Stadium